wangsyTHU/wangsyTHU.github.io/_pages/about.md

 * 2015-2019, B.E. in Electrical Engineering and Automation, Tsinghua University

 ## Research Interests
+* Domain knowledge embedded AI for reliable control in the energy system
 * Flexibility aggregation and coordination of diverse energy resources
-* Domain knowledge embedded AI for reliable control in the energy system
 * AI-aided calculation of complex optimization problems
 * Data-driven feedback optimal control of devices in the energy system
 * Cloud-edge collaborative agile control of distributed energy resources

 ## News
+[May 22, 2024] I have successfully passed my PhD dissertation defense, entitled **"Flexibility Aggregation and Coordination of Diverse Energy Resources"**.

 [May 13, 2024] I was awarded the honor of **Tsinghua University Cercis Scholar**.

 [Apr.
 8, 2024] I was awarded the honor of **Outstanding Young Scholar of the Department of Electrical Engineering at Tsinghua University**, granted to 3 PhD students in the department in total.